qfxuzelai/Mechanics/README.md

 # Mechanics

-summary for quantumn mechanics and statistic mechanics
+summary for quantum mechanics and statistic mechanics